mrdoob/three.js/threejs/lessons/threejs-load-gltf.md

           ...
 ```

-From that we can see all the cars happen to be under parent
+From that we can see all the cars happen to be under a parent
 called `"Cars"`

 ```text